FLORIDA DATA CENTER FINDS SECURITY WITH AQUATHERM PIPING SYSTEM

-John S. Fortenberry, P.E., LEED AP BD+C, a senior mechanical engineer with Haskell, had first learned about Aquatherm via a lunch-and-learn session, and he saw the potential for significant labor and time savings using PP-R. According to Drummond, a welder can join a 6-in. steel pipe in an hour and 15 minutes while Aquatherm’s heat-fusion welding process requires only three minutes, 24 seconds for heating and 7 minutes for cooling before the welder can move to the next joint.
+John S. Fortenberry, P.E., LEED AP BD+C, a senior mechanical engineer with Haskell, had first learned about Aquatherm via one of the company’s “lunch-and-learn” sessions, and he saw the potential for significant labor and time savings using PP-R. A welder can join a 6-in. steel pipe in an hour and 15 minutes while Aquatherm’s heat-fusion welding process requires only three minutes, 24 seconds for heating and 7 minutes for cooling before the welder can move to the next joint.

 Aquatherm piping uses quick and easy heat fusion to form connections; this process bonds both sides of a joint into a single, homogenous material without the use of chemicals or mechanical connections, which eliminates systematic weaknesses and fail-points in the pipe.
 The seamless heat-fusion connections, combined with the piping’s resistance to corrosion and abrasion, help ease leakage concerns.
 And the company backs its product with an unrivaled 10-year, multimillion dollar warranty through Zurich Insurance that covers parts, labor, incidental damages, and loss of use of the facility in case of failure due to manufacturer defect.

 “Aquatherm’s time to install is a lot less than steel,” said Jim Ferguson, technology consultant for CxP.
 “And I like not having to rely on arc welders.”